SamueleD98/Real-Time_1/readme.md

 # Assignment 1 REAL-TIME OPERATING SYSTEMS

 Starting from the exercise with 3 tasks scheduled with Rate Monotonic, an application with 4 periodic tasks has been created.
+Each task reads and/or writes three global variables.
+Operations that needs mutex as they are considered as critical.
+In fact reading and writing are not atomic operations and so the thread can be preempted during this operations causing inconsistency !!!!!!!!!!!.
+As instructed, semaphores!!!!!!!!!! use Priority Ceiling.

+### Declarations and settings!!!!!!
 First thing has been done was to add the fourth task and its characteristic function.
 Then the three global variables have been declared:
 <pre>
 int T1T2 = 0;